devmuhammadd/managr/client/README.md

-# Volunteer Fire Brigade Administration Software - Frontend (Next.js)
+# Managr - Frontend (Next.js)

-Welcome to the frontend section of the Volunteer Fire Brigade Administration Software!
+Welcome to the frontend section of the Managr!
 This section of the project focuses on the user interface and interaction, built using Next.js.

 ## Project Overview

-The frontend is designed to provide an intuitive and user-friendly interface for managing tickets and user interactions within the volunteer fire brigade administration system.
+The frontend is designed to provide an intuitive and user-friendly interface for user interactions within the managr.

 ## Running the Project